kachristensen/Current-Dnd-Campaigns/Session Notes/17 -  Maghaven I (8-10-25).md

 ## IC Synopsis - Tales from Persephone
 > **Taryn's Tales and Tells**
-> After a night with Valindra of resting and bathing, We headed downstairs for breakfast while waiting
-   As the others joined us, though in doing so Conversed with Taryn to learn and know
+> After a night with Valindra of resting and bathing, We headed downstairs in the morning while waiting As the others joined us, though in doing so Conversed with Taryn to learn and know
    Of the woman we found ourselves mutually appraising